class Tensor(T, S)

 (path : String) : Tensor(T, S)

-Reads a .npy file and returns a Tensor
+Reads a .npy file and returns a Tensor of the specified type.

 If the ndarray is stored in a different type inside the file, it will be converted.